 1. Arrange to get your name on the appropriate degree list.
-This must be done with Enterprise Self-service.
+This must be done with Student Self-service.

 If you are registering in the term in which you expect to graduate, watch the screens of BANNER for the question: Do you expect to receive a degree at the end of this term?
 Answer Yes.

 2. Tell the Director of Graduate Studies that you are expecting to receive a degree at the given graduation date.
 (This way, when the preliminary version of the degree list is received by the department, the list will be checked to ensure that your name appears on it.)

 If you do not do these things, then no matter what else you have done, you might not graduate, because only those on The Degree List graduate.